ceph/ceph/doc/rbd/rbd-cloudstack.rst

 #.
 Add cluster information (``cephx`` is supported).

-   - For **RADOS Monitor**, provide the IP address, comma separated IP addresses or DNS name of a Ceph monitor nodes.
-Please note that the support for comman separated multiple IP addresses of monitors are only supported from Cloudstack v4.18.0.0.
+   - For **RADOS Monitor**, provide the IP address, comma-separated IP addresses or DNS name of a Ceph monitor nodes.
+Please note that the support for comma-separated multiple IP addresses of monitors are only supported from Cloudstack v4.18.0.0.

    - For **RADOS Pool**, provide the name of an RBD pool.